-“I mean, dissecting frogs’ll be so much harder if you’re not talking to me.”
+“I mean, dissecting frogs’ll be that much harder if you’re not talking to me.”

 Once again, a ladylike snort trembled on the brink before tipping over into a reluctant yet unmistakable snortle.
 “Dammit, you always make me laugh!”

 “Yeah?
-Now I’ll have to do it while we’re dissecting.
+Are you daring me to make you do it while we’re dissecting?
 Bet you a pop I can.”